PradeepLoganathan/pradeepl-blog/content/blog/architecture/event-driven-architecture/index.md

 - Agility: Agility refers to the ability to cope with the rapid changes that happen in the environment.
 In an EDA pattern, functional domains are loosely coupled.
 This ensures that changes that happen to one component do not affect the other components in the system.
 Hence, the degree of agility offered by the EDA pattern is high.
 This makes it it an ideal choice for the design of systems that require continuous changes without any downtime.
 - Ease of deployment : In an EDA pattern components are loosely coupled.
 This results in relatively simple deployments.
 - Testability: Unit testing of in an EDA pattern is moderately difficult because of the fact that it requires special test clients and test tools to generate events that are required for testing purposes.
-Additionaly factors such as order of delivery across functional domains needs to be considered.
+Additionally factors such as order of delivery across functional domains needs to be considered.
 The combination of events and the sequence of delivery play a key role in system behaviour and needs to be a key consideration for testing.
 - Performance: EDA has the capability to perform asynchronous operations in parallel.
 This results in better performance of the architecture, irrespective of the time lag involved in queuing and dequeuing messages.
 - Scalability: EDA offers a high level of scalability because of the highly decoupled nature of the components.
 EDA scales extremely well to large number of producers, consumers and messages.
 - Ease of development: Ease of development using this pattern is low because of the asynchronous nature of the pattern.